AbdullahInventive/AbdullahInventive/Readme.md

-hi, i'm [Muhammad Usman](https://gutgotit.github.io/), a passionate self-taught web developer and a freelance software engineer from pakistan.
+hi, i'm Abdullah, a passionate self-taught web developer and a freelance software engineer from pakistan.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-- 💼 any freelance work? do reach, [email](mailto:bytesofusman@gmail.com) :)
+- 💼 any freelance work? do reach, [email](mailto:abdullah.ch522@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;
 ##
 **languages and tools:**